-The College believes it is important that students are aware of opportunities for support and assistance.
+The college believes it is important that students are aware of opportunities for support and assistance.
 Available confidential resources are listed below.
-Reporting any incidents to Anti-Violence Initiatives (AVI) at (609) 771-2272, Forcina Hall 308; Counseling & Psychological Services (CAPS) at (609) 771-2247, Eickhoff Hall 107; or Student Health Services (SHS) at (609) 771-2483, Eickhoff Hall 107 will not result in an investigation without the consent of the student sharing the information, but will be forwarded to Campus Police anonymously for inclusion in the annual campus crime report.
+Reporting any incidents to:

+- Anti-Violence Initiatives (AVI) at (609) 771-2272, Forcina Hall 308 - Counseling & Psychological Services (CAPS) at (609) 771-2247, Eickhoff Hall 107 - TCNJ Clinic at (609) 771-2700, Forcina Hall 124 - Student Health Services (SHS) at (609) 771-2483, Eickhoff Hall 107 will not result in an investigation without the consent of the student sharing the information, but will be forwarded to Campus Police anonymously for inclusion in the annual campus crime report.
 When an assault occurs, safety and medical attention are the most pressing issues.
 Victims are strongly encouraged to obtain prompt medical examinations and treatment for possible injuries, sexually transmitted diseases and pregnancy.
-If it is within five (5) days of the assault, evidence can be collected and preserved by activating the county-based Sexual Assault Response Team regardless of the victim's decision to involve law enforcement.
+If it is within five (5) days of the assault, evidence can be collected and preserved by activating the countybased Sexual Assault Response Team regardless of the victim's decision to involve law enforcement.
 In order to preserve evidence, victims should not shower, wash clothing, or disturb items at the scene of the crime.
-Once evidence is collected it can be held for up to 90 days while victims consider whether or not to press charges.
+Once evidence is collected it can be held for up to 90 days while victims consider whether or not to continue with the legal process.
 Successful adjudication, in court or through the campus conduct process, may be more difficult without this evidence.

 The Campus Sexual Assault Victim's Bill of Rights mandates that policies, procedures, and services are designed to ensure that the needs of victims are met and that the colleges and universities in New Jersey create and maintain communities that support human dignity.
 This Bill of Rights can be found online at http://goo.gl/kgXE2K.
-In addition, every effort will be made to honor reasonable requests from victims for remedial actions and/or changes or accommodations in academic and residence matters (schedule or room changes, no contact directives, etc.).